About Silverton

 Criminal Records

 Marion County's criminal records system includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Marion County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Oregon Public Records Law.
-Background checks can be conducted through the Oregon State Police, which provides comprehensive criminal history information.
-The Oregon Bureau of Investigation offers additional resources for residents seeking detailed criminal records.
+Background checks can be conducted through the Oregon State Police, which provides criminal history information.
+The Oregon State Police offers additional resources for residents seeking detailed criminal records.

 Vital Records